seanmckinley/purest/README.md

-# Purest (or Pure Rest, if you will) -- a simple gem for interacting with Pure Storage's REST API
+# Purest (or Pure Rest, if you will) -- a simple gem for interacting with Pure Storage's FlashArray REST API

-A simple to use library for Ruby, inspired by the WeAreFarmGeek's Diplomat gem (seriously, those guys are awesome), allowing for easy interaction with Pure Storage's REST API.
+A simple to use library for Ruby, inspired by the WeAreFarmGeek's Diplomat gem (seriously, those guys are awesome), allowing for easy interaction with Pure Storage's FlashArray REST API.

 ## Disclaimer
 This started as sort of a labor of love/learning exercise, and sort of blossomed into this.
 That being said, it means a few things: